 Understanding Behavioral Changes Caused by Dementia

-Author: Eran Metzger, M.D.
+Author: Eran Metzger, MD

 A young woman caregiver places her hands on an older man's shoulder.